The Zero Waste Coffee Project

 Yes, they were really enthusiastic.
 We have worked with the entire organization at this point.
 We have worked with the president, their head of the R&D department, their North American subsidiarity etc. The way we have always framed this project is that this is a benefit to coffee farmers.
 Something that obviously creates a product for us, but at the beginning of the supply chain it's a nuisance to farmers.
 If we can solve this nuisance for them, it benefits everybody in the chain.
 I think the people from the FNC were very receptive to that point of view.

 Ok, you had that crucial support from FNC.
-Were the coffee producers open to your idea too?
+Have the coffee producers been open to your idea too?

 Besides working with the mucilage, did you also try to distill the pulp, fresh or dried?